Actions a GP can take to integrate ESG factors into due diligence

 Download the full report

-A general partner's guide to integrating ESG factors in private equity
+A GP's guide to integrating ESG factors in private equity

 - Currently reading